SecTheBit/JsEnum/README.md

 ![Alt Text](https://github.com/SecTheBit/JsEnum/blob/main/Media/Demo.gif)

 In the demonstration we can see that we only need a file containing urls through which we can extract the js files.
+You can also add the other keyword in the script itself.

 ## Usage